ZOZO-coding/project-fruitNinja/README.md

 # Project: Zoey Ninja
 This is the project of a fruit ninja style game where a player can slice a randomly spawned fruit to score or a bomb to lose the game.
+Project link: https://github.com/ZOZO-coding/project-fruitNinja

 # Motivation
 This is the Mod-1 project at Per Scholas, we are asked to build a multiplayer DOM-based game.
 Since fruit ninja can involve alot of DOM manipulations, it's the main reason I choose to implement this game as my Mod-1 project.